jaytimm/google-ngrams-and-r/README.md

   select(-corpus)
 ```

-Historical frequencies for a small set of lemmas in the sampled ngram corpus are presented below.
-Note that these frequencies are very rough, and will likely differ some from numbers obtained from Google's ngram viewer.
+Historical frequencies for a small set of forms in the sampled n-gram corpus are presented below.
+Note that these frequencies are very rough, and will differ some from numbers obtained directly from Google's n-gram viewer.

 ``` r
 freqs_by_gen %>%